G Braxton Beverly | 6-0, 180 | Junior

 Role: Steady combo guard

-How he fits: Beverly got injured in the preseason and never took a step forward from his freshman season, actually regressing to 34 percent from 3-point range.
+How he fits: Beverly got injured in the preseason and never took a step forward from his freshman season, actually regressing to 34 percent from three-point range.
 Still, Beverly knocked down some big shots, offered a steady hand when he took over ballhandling duties and took care of the ball, averaging just 1.2 turnovers.
-Even when his shot wasn’t falling, Beverly. wasn’t afraid to fire it up, which is the type of confidence Keatts wants in his players.
-There’s no doubt he’ll be playing hard, and pending he’s healthy heading into this season, expect that 3-point shooting percentage to move closer to 40 percent.
+Even when his shot wasn’t falling, Beverly wasn’t afraid to fire it up, which is the type of confidence Coach Kevin Keatts wants in his players.
+There’s no doubt he’ll be playing hard, and pending he’s healthy heading into the season, expect that three-point shooting percentage to move closer to 40 percent.